iamFaiith/winfetch/README.md

 ## ✨ Features

 * Shows Windows OS information
-* Displays system details like CPU, memory, and build number
+* Displays system details like CPU, memory, gpu and drive
 * Simple and clean terminal output
-* No heavy dependencies
+* No extra dependencies
 * Made completely using **C++ and Windows API**

 ---